edavidaja/grafda/readme.md

 # graFDA

-FDA's pubic data in a graph database
+FDA's public drugs data in a graph database